 A. Examiners may incorporate in the answer their statement of the grounds of rejection merely by reference to the final rejection (or a single other action on which it is based, § 706.07).
 Only those statements of grounds of rejection as appear in single prior action may be incorporated by reference.
 An examiner's answer should not refer, either directly or indirectly, to more than one prior Office action.
 Statements of grounds of rejection appearing in actions other than the aforementioned single prior action should be quoted in the answer.
 The page and paragraph of the final action or other single prior action which it is desired to incorporate by reference should be explicitly identified.
-Of course, if the examiner feels that some further explanation of the rejection is necessary he should include it in the answer but ordinarily he may avoid another recital of the issues and another elaboration of the grounds of rejection.
-The answer should also include any necessary rebutal of arguments presented in the applicant's brief if the final action does not adequately meet the arguments.
+Of course, if the examiner feels that some further explanation of the rejection is necessary he or she should include it in the answer but ordinarily he or she may avoid another recital of the issues and another elaboration of the grounds of rejection.
+The answer should also include any necessary rebuttal of arguments presented in the appellant's brief if the final action does not adequately meet the arguments.

-B. If the applicant (1) fails to describe the invention, as required by rule 192, or (2) fails to describe the reference, the examiner is no longer required to provide these omissions.
-The examiner should, however, include such description and explanation in the answer if he feels it necessary to present properly and effectively his case to the Board of Appeals.
+B. If the appellant (1) fails to describe the invention, as required by 37 CFR 1.192, or (2) fails to describe the reference, the examiner is no longer required to provide these omissions.
+The examiner should, however, include such description and explanation in the answer if he or she feels it necessary to present properly and effectively his or her case to the Board of Appeals.

-The examiner should reevaluate his position in the light of the arguments presented in the brief, and should expressly withdraw any rejections not adhered to, especially if the rejection was made in an action which is incorporated by reference.
+The examiner should reevaluate his or her position in the light of the arguments presented in the brief, and should expressly withdraw any rejections not adhered to, especially if the rejection was made in an action which is incorporated by reference.
 This should be done even though any rejection not repeated and discussed in the answer may be taken by the Board as having been withdrawn.